teor2345/privcount/doc/TorEvents.markdown

 HTTP (DirPort directory) requests do not.

 Relay DirPort self-checks by remote relays do trigger this event, even though they are not client traffic.
-The self-testing traffic and connections are neglible compared with all tor network traffic, but may be significant for small counters that include IPv4 ports 80 or 9030.
+The traffic and connections are negligible compared with all tor network traffic, but may be significant for small counters that include IPv4 ports 80 or 9030.

 Some tor-side filtering of this event may be necessary for performance